 Birds of the World and eBird

-eBird is the world’s largest biodiversity-related citizen science project, with more than 100 million bird observations contributed each year by eBirders around the world.
-Since its inception in 2000, eBird has been a collaborative enterprise with hundreds of partner organizations, thousands of regional experts, and hundreds of thousands of users. eBird data document bird distribution, abundance, habitat use, and trends through checklist data collected within a simple, scientific framework: birders enter when, where, and how they went birding, and then fill out a checklist of all the birds seen and heard.
+eBird is the world’s largest biodiversity-related citizen science project, with more than 1.2 billion bird observations contributed by eBirders around the world over the last 20 years.
+Since its inception, eBird has been a collaborative enterprise with hundreds of partner organizations, thousands of regional experts, and hundreds of thousands of users. eBird data document bird distribution, abundance, habitat use, and trends through checklist data collected within a simple, scientific framework: birders enter when, where, and how they went birding, then fill out a checklist of all the birds seen and heard.

 The Cornell Lab is grateful to everyone who has contributed in one way or another to eBird.
 At its March 2020 debut, Birds of the World had been integrated with more than 700,000 million eBird observations and several key science outputs.